Who 'threw away' Norrie's shoes before final?

 "If you would have told me before the year that would be the case, I would have been happy.
 I think that's a lot of good progression.

-"[Next] I'm playing Vienna, Paris, and Stockholm It would be nice to make it, but I'm going to keep going, keep taking care of what I can and handling what I can."
+"[Next] I'm playing Vienna, Paris and Stockholm.
+It would be nice to make it, but I'm going to keep going, keep taking care of what I can and handling what I can."

 - All About Michael Holding: Listen to a revealing conversation with one of cricket's defining voices